wangsiwei2010/awesome-multi-view-clustering/README.md

 # awesome-multi-view-clustering
-Collections for state-of-the-art (SOTA), novel multi-view clustering methods(papers , codes and datasets)
+Collections for state-of-the-art (SOTA), novel multi-view clustering methods (papers, codes and datasets)

 We are looking forward for other participants to share their papers and codes.
 If interested, please contanct <wangsiwei13@nudt.edu.cn>.